GIJack/cloud-image-templates/OpenVPN-Server/README.md

 ==============
 Be your own VPN.
 Provides a OpenVPN access point you control.

+Requires you provide server certificates (cert,key,ca) for OpenVPN, and you have a client setup for the same Certificate Authority(CA).

+Certificates are specified in PAYLOAD

 Debian Base

 This makes extensive use of harbor-wave for start variables